Marguerite Yourcenar: Biography

-Yourcenar was born Marguerite Antoinette Jeanne Marie Ghislaine Cleenewerck de Crayencour in Brussels, Belgium, to Michel Cleenewerck de Crayencour, of French bourgeois descent, originating from French Flanders, a very wealthy landowner, and a Belgian mother, Fernande de Cartier de Marchienne, of Belgian nobility, who died ten days after her birth.
-She grew up in the home of her paternal grandmother.
-She adopted the surname Yourcenar – an almost anagram of Crayencour, having one fewer c – as a pen name; in 1947 she also took it as her legal surname.
+Yourcenar was born in Brussels, Belgium, as Marguerite Antoinette Jeanne Marie Ghislaine Cleenewerck de Crayencour, to Michel Cleenewerck de Crayencour and Fernande de Cartier de Marchienne.
+Her father was of French bourgeois descent, originating from French Flanders, and a wealthy landowner.
+Her mother, of Belgian nobility, died ten days after Marguerite's birth.
+She grew up in the home of her paternal grandmother, and adopted the surname Yourcenar as a pen name; in 1947, she also took it as her legal surname.

 Yourcenar's first novel, Alexis, was published in 1929.
-She translated Virginia Woolf's The Waves over a 10-month period in 1937.
+She translated Virginia Woolf's The Waves over a ten-month period in 1937.

 In 1939, her partner at the time, the literary scholar and Kansas City native Grace Frick, invited Yourcenar to the United States to escape the outbreak of World War II in Europe.
 She lectured in comparative literature in New York City and Sarah Lawrence College.

-Yourcenar was a lesbian; she and Frick became lovers in 1937 and remained together until Frick's death in 1979 and a tormented relationship with Jerry Wilson.
+Yourcenar and Frick became lovers in 1937 and remained together until Frick's death in 1979.
 After ten years spent in Hartford, Connecticut, they bought a house in Northeast Harbor, Maine, on Mount Desert Island, where they lived for decades.
-They are buried alongside each other at Brookside Cemetery, Somesville, Mount Desert, Maine.
+They are buried next to each other at Brookside Cemetery, Somesville, Mount Desert, Maine.
+Yourcenar's last companion was Jerry Wilson, with whom she had a tormented relationship; he died of AIDS in 1986.

-In 1951, she published, in France, the novel Memoirs of Hadrian, which she had been writing on-and-off for a decade.
-The novel was an immediate success and met with great critical acclaim.
+In 1951, Yourcenar published, in France, the novel Memoirs of Hadrian, which she had been writing on and off for a decade.
+The novel was an immediate success and met with critical acclaim.
 In this novel, Yourcenar recreated the life and death of one of the great rulers of the ancient world, the Roman emperor Hadrian, who writes a long letter to Marcus Aurelius, the son and heir of Antoninus Pius, his successor and adoptive son.
-The Emperor meditates on his past, describing both his triumphs and his failures, his love for Antinous, and his philosophy.
+Hadrian meditates on his past, describing both his triumphs and his failures, his love for Antinous, and his philosophy.
 The novel has become a modern classic.
+The English version was translated by Frick.

-In 1980, Yourcenar was the first female member elected to the Académie française.
+In 1980, Yourcenar became the first female member elected to the Académie française.
 An anecdote tells of how the bathroom labels were then changed in this male-dominated institution: "Messieurs|Marguerite Yourcenar" (Gents/Marguerite Yourcenar).
 She published many novels, essays, and poems, as well as a trilogy of memoirs.
-At the time of her death, she was working on the third volume, called Quoi?
+At the time of her death, she was working on the third volume, titled Quoi?
 L'Eternité.

 Yourcenar's house on Mount Desert Island, Petite Plaisance, is now a museum dedicated to her memory.
-She is buried across the sound in Somesville, Maine.
+She is buried across the sound in Somesville.